 The Market is home to Regional artisans, and gourmet food vendors featuring fresh bakery items, honey, cheeses, and jams.
 Chef Demonstrations, Children’s Activities and More…EBT & WIC Accepted

-For more information and to register, visit CIA at Copia’s website.
+For more information and to register, visit the CIA at Copia’s website.

-The Local Food Advisory Council’s special meeting is Monday, March 25th, from 4pm to 6pm at the UCCE meeting room, 1710 Soscol Avenue.
-The Council will discuss subcommittee progress.
+The Local Food Advisory Council’s special meeting is Monday, June 3rd, from 4:00pm to 6pm at the UCCE meeting room, 1710 Soscol Avenue.